secretnodes/secretnodes.org/docs/tutorials/sn-tips-troubleshooting.md

-# Need help troubleshooting your Secret Node?
+# Tips and Troubleshooting forSecret Nodes

 This is a resource for known issues with configuring Secret Nodes, gathered from our community.